alexkreidler/covid/src/covid-testing/in.md

 ### Regulatory issues

-The tests and testing procedures would have to receive and Emergency Use Authorization (EUA) from the FDA.
+The tests and testing procedures would have to receive an Emergency Use Authorization (EUA) from the FDA.

 All laboratories processing human samples are required to follow the federal